-Plastigela is a new material consisting of recycled plastic, ochre, gelatin, glycerin, and water.
-And it is an extra version of the material Ocragela that Soowon Chae has developed.
+Plastigela is a new material consisting of recycled plastic, ochre, gelatine, glycerine, and water.

-In this version, he has tried to use recycled plastics as the main ingredient to create a kind of textile material that has distinguishable texture and color.
-Plastic is one of the most critical missions to be solved in the world because it is threatening the ecosystem and marine-life without proper disposal.
-So, thinking about the proper use of recycled plastics became one of the biggest missions to designers.
+Designer Soowon Chae has used recycled plastics as the main ingredient to create a new kind of textile material which has distinguishable texture and colour.
+Plastic is one of the most critical global issues to be solved and it is threatening the ecosystem and marine life.
+How to reuse and recycle plastics became one of the biggest challenges to designers.

 This material can be hand-stitched or machine-sewed, so it can be used as a normal textile material.
-And he is keeping on the research about how to apply the material to the products and textiles.
+And he is continuing the research exploring how to apply the material to the products and textiles.